sola-studio/.github/profile/README.md

 ### Interface Clarity

-Structured review of screens, copy, and flows — mapping where users hesitate, stop, or misread.
-Available as a scoped UI/UX Review, or as Conversion & Accessibility Series for a single defined conversion flow.
+Structured review of screens, content, flows, and context — mapping where users hesitate, stop, or misread.
+Available as a scoped UI/UX Review, or as Conversion & Accessibility Series for a single defined conversion flow, with a practical first layer of accessibility included.

-### Accessibility
+### Web Accessibility

-Accessibility as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations, from automated-detectable issues through to deeper review.
+Web Accessibility as part of the interface — where forms, flows, states, and components fall short of WCAG-based expectations.
+Covers review, implementation scoping, and selected frontend remediation.

-### Frontend implementation
+### UI Implementation

-Frontend implementation across React, Next.js, TypeScript — forms, flows, components, and API integration.
+UI implementation across React, Next.js, TypeScript — forms, flows, components, and API integration.

 ---